PradheepShrinivasan/PradheepShrinivasan.github.io/Link.md

 1.if you are new to make and finder that the finder is lacking in options compared to that of the windows like creating a new file.
 This is a must but hey apple thinks its not needed.
 So the easiest way is to use an application called [xtrafinder](http://www.trankynam.com/xtrafinder/).Its cool as it allows you to create tabs in finder, your own shortcuts and so on.
 Just  try it out.

-2.Similar to the package management software in linux distributions like apt,rpm which helps to install all open source packages, the macos equivalent is [brew](http://brew.sh/).
+2.Similar to the package management software in linux distributions like apt,rpm which helps to install all open source packages, the mac's equivalent is [brew](http://brew.sh/).
 Its a must if you are a developer of unix.

 ## Database